EasChinta/FE21-CR2-EasChinta/README.md

 that make it different.

-First, I added a nice drop-down effect that I discovered online and I was really enthusiastic to use as it also helped notice when the page was refreshed.
+First, I added a nice drop-down effect that I discovered online and I was really enthusiastic to use as it also helped me notice when the page was refreshed.
 I hope you also like it.

 Secondly, I managed to make the pictures after the 'How to become a developer' banner, equal between them and make them look more in order along the banner.